adebola-io/cells/README.md

-# Cells
+# @adbl/cells

 [![npm version](https://badge.fury.io/js/%40adbl%2Fcells.svg)](https://badge.fury.io/js/%40adbl%2Fcells)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-## Introduction

-Cells is a lightweight library for reactive state management in JavaScript applications.
-It handles data flows and propagates changes throughout your application, simplifying the development of interactive interfaces.
+Cells is a powerful yet lightweight library for reactive state management in JavaScript applications.
+It offers an intuitive API that simplifies the complexities of managing and propagating state changes throughout your application.

-## Key Features
+## Features

-- Simple API for reactive programming concepts
-- Automatic updates of dependent computations and side effects
-- Composable architecture using built-in operators
-- Lightweight with no external dependencies
+- **Simple API**: Easy to learn and use, even for developers new to reactive programming.
+- **Lightweight**: No external dependencies, keeping your project lean.
+- **Flexible**: Works seamlessly with any JavaScript framework or vanilla JS.
-- Type-safe with type inference and checking
+- **Type-safe**: Built with TypeScript, providing excellent type inference and checking.
-- Local and global effect management
-- Support for asynchronous operations
+- **Performant**: Optimized for efficiency, with features like batched updates to minimize unnecessary computations.

 ## Installation

-To add Cells to your project, simply run:
+Get started with Cells in your project:

 ```bash
 npm install @adbl/cells
 ```

-or if you're using Yarn:
+Or if you prefer Yarn:

 ```bash
 yarn add @adbl/cells
 ```

-## Basic Usage
+## Core Concepts

-### Creating a Source Cell
+### 1. Source Cells

-A source cell is the foundation of reactivity in Cells.
-It holds a value that can be updated over time:
+Source cells are the building blocks of your reactive state.
+They hold values that can change over time, automatically notifying dependents when updates occur.

 ```javascript
 import { Cell } from '@adbl/cells';